ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

 #.
 Select a duration
 #.
 Select save
 #.
 Copy the Key Value
 #.
-Store/Paste for use as the Client Secret when Adding your Azure cloud in |morpheus|
+Store/Paste for use as the Client Secret when Adding your Azure cloud in |conduit|

    ..
 IMPORTANT:: Copy the key value.
 You won't be able to retrieve after you leave this blade.

    .. image:: /images/azure/newazure-7b82b.png

-You now have the 3 Active directory credentials required for |morpheus| Azure cloud integration.
+You now have the 3 Active directory credentials required for |conduit| Azure cloud integration.

 Subscription ID
 ''''''''''''''''

-The last credential required for the |morpheus| Azure cloud integration is the Azure Subscription ID
+The last credential required for the |conduit| Azure cloud integration is the Azure Subscription ID

 #.
 Select Resource Groups
 #.
 Select a Resource Group (instruction below if you do not have an existing resource group)
 #.
 Copy the Subscription ID
 #.
-Store/Paste for use as the Subscription ID when Adding your Azure cloud in |morpheus|
+Store/Paste for use as the Subscription ID when Adding your Azure cloud in |conduit|

    .. image:: /images/azure/newazure-e446f.png

 Make Azure Active Directory Application owner of Subscription
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The Active Directory Application used needs to be an owner of the subscription used for the Azure |morpheus| cloud integration.
+The Active Directory Application used needs to be an owner of the subscription used for the Azure |conduit| cloud integration.

 #.
 In the Subscription pane, select "Access Control (IAM)"